 What one finds to be a rewarding professional experience is going to be different for every employee and the experiences they find to be rewarding are going to change as they grow within their profession.
 Design Alaska's goal is to facilitate our employee’s pursuit of the professional experiences they find rewarding.

-The core values that guide Design Alaska to this day were instilled by company founders Les Rogers and Bob Gray nearly 50 years ago.
+The core values that guide Design Alaska to this day were instilled by company founders Les Rogers and Bob Gray over 60 years ago.
 It’s the professionalism of our employees, their desire for satisfied clients, their respect for their fellow employee, their service to the community; in short it’s their alignment with our core values that will carry Design Alaska successfully into the future.